At Southridge we are extremely proud of the very high standards our children reach in Reading!

 Early Phonics - How we teach Reading

 Learning to read is the most important thing that your child will learn at school.
 All other learning depends upon it so we work hard to ensure that children learn to read quickly and efficiently.
 We use the Read Write Inc phonics programme to teach reading skills in Early Years - Nursery and Reception.
+The children's core reading books and guided reading actvities are linked to the phonics being taught.

 Reading is taught systematically by using a synthetic phonics approach so that children can tackle new words by blending sounds.
 Children learn how to ‘read’ the sounds in words and how those sounds can be written down.
 This is essential for reading, but it also helps children learn to spell well.
 We teach the children simple ways of remembering these sounds and letters.